pepstock-org/Charba-Wiki/versioned_docs/version-5.3/extensions/Annotation.md

 });
 ```

-You can also ctahc events with listeners defined for all defined annotations with a single instance, defining it to [AnnotationOptions](https://pepstock-org.github.io/Charba/5.3/org/pepstock/charba/client/annotation/AnnotationOptions.html).
+You can also catch events with listeners defined for all defined annotations with a single instance, defining it to [AnnotationOptions](https://pepstock-org.github.io/Charba/5.3/org/pepstock/charba/client/annotation/AnnotationOptions.html).

 ```java
 // creates a plugin options